super-resolution/Locan/docs/installation.rst

 * python 3
 * standard scipy and other open source libraries

-A list with all requirements is given in `environment.yml`.
+A list with all requirements is given in `environment.yml` and `requirements.txt`.

 Install from source directory